VU-ASE/rover/docs/03-roverctl/01-overview.md

 # Overview

 **`roverctl` is a command-line interface (CLI) that provides you with everything you need to develop and work with ASE Rover services and pipelines.
-Interaction is based on an active `roverd` instance, which comes preinstalled on your Rover.**
+Interaction is based on the HTTP REST API from `roverd`, that comes preinstalled on every Rover.**

 ## Features